CakeDC/migrations/Docs/Documentation/Migrations.md

 cake Migrations.migration generate
 ```

-Skip the comparison of the current database to the existing schema if asked.
+Skip the comparison of the current database to the existing schema if asked or force comparing using ```--compare``` parameter.
 Then, open the newly created file under ```app/Config/Migrations```, then fill the file with the following migration directives.

 Column Keys
 -----------